MicrosoftDocs/windows-driver-docs/contributor-guide/tools-and-setup.md

 ### Submit a text-only change to an existing article

 If you only need or want to make textual updates to an existing article, you probably don't need to follow the rest of the steps.
-You can use GitHub's web-based Markdown editor to submit your changes.
+You can use VSO's web-based Markdown editor to submit your changes.
 Just click the Contribute link in the article you want to modify.
-Then, click the edit icon in the GitHub version of the article.
+Then, click the edit icon in the VSO version of the article.

 That opens the easy-to-use web editor that makes it easy to submit changes.
 You don't need to follow the other steps in this article.